 Do I need special software?

 For most of your online courses, you may use any word processing software.
 There are a few courses, such as Microsoft Office, that require specialized software.
+As a Mid-State student, you are authorized to install Office 365 on up to five computers.
+Click here for instructions.
 Educational discounted software can be found at WISC Software, wisc.edu/wisc.